Splitting Symplectic Monodromy: Quivers and threefolds from marked bordered surfaces

-\begin{proof} The first two results follow from \cite{AbSm-plumbing}.
-Fnite-dimensionality of $HW^0$ follows from the explicit computation in \cite{Karabas-Lee} using that around any puncture, the sum of the corresponding $d_e$ is strictly negative, because the underlying quadratic differential has a pole of order $d_i > 2$.
-Given that, the argument in \cite{AbSm-plumbing} shows that the compact cores generate the compact category.
-(Note that the grading argument in that paper is local near each intersection point, providing one chooses gradings for all core components which are symmetric in the sense of \emph{op.~cit.}.)
-Koszul duality then follows from \cite{Kalck-Yang}.
+follows from the explicit computation in \cite{Karabas-Lee} using that around any puncture, the sum of the corresponding $d_e$ is strictly negative, because the underlying quadratic differential has a pole of order $d_i > 2$.
+Given that, the argument in \cite[Proposition 4.2, Lemma 4.6]{AbSm-plumbing} shows that the compact cores generate the compact category.
+This argument crucially uses that, since the Floer algebra of the cotangent fibres is concentrated in non-positive degree, the ascending degree filtration on any module over $\oplus_{e,e'} HF^*(T^*_e, T^*_{e'})$ is a filtration by $A_{\infty}$-submodules.
+We note \cite[Lemma 4.12]{AbSm-plumbing}, which is a step towards \cite[Proposition 4.2]{AbSm-plumbing}, uses a grading argument which is entirely local near each intersection point, providing one chooses gradings for all core components which are as symmetric as possible, cf. \cite[Equation 4.19]{AbSm-plumbing}.

+Koszul duality then follows from work of Kalck and Yang: finite-dimensionality of $H^0(\scrW)$ (together with concentration of the whole algebra in non-positive degree) and \cite[Proposition 2.5]{Kalck-Yang} shows that $HW^i(\scrW)$ is finite-dimensional for each $i$, which fulfils the hypothesis of \cite[Theorem 2.7, Theorem 2.8]{Kalck-Yang}.
 The equivalence to the given Ginzburg algebras is established in \cite{Smith:quiver} for the compact category and \cite{Christ, Karabas-Lee} for the wrapped category. \end{proof}

 \begin{lem} The Rabinowitz Fukaya category of $Y_{\phi}$ is the cluster category $\mathrm{Clust}(Q,W)$ of the quiver with potential $(Q,W)$.
 Moreover, the cluster tilting objects are in bijection with ideal triangulations. \end{lem}